 - 1. The automatic extraction of fluxes and magnitudes produces reliable results only for point-like sources. - 2.
 If the source coordinates are inaccurate by more than 2 OMC pixels (≈35"), the analysis software will not be able to re-centre the target and the derived fluxes and magnitudes obtained with the default analysis parameters will not be correct. - 3.
-For extended sources or high energy source counterparts with large uncertainties in their position, the OMC planning assigns multiple adjacent sub-windows to cover the whole area.
-In that case, multiple boxes are found with different rank but with the same OMC_ID.
-These adjacent sub-windows will not be analyzed correctly by using the default parameters as the software treats each box individually.
-The photometric extraction has to be done off-line, setting the corresponding analysis parameters to force the use of the WCS position in the centroiding algorithm.
-The flux will be extracted at the source position given in the OMC Input Catalogue. - 4.
+For extended sources or high-energy source counterparts with large uncertainties in their position, the OMC planning assigns multiple adjacent sub-windows to cover the whole area.
+In that case, multiple boxes are found with different ranks but with the same OMC\ID.
+From OSA 6.0 onwards these adjacent sub-windows can be correctly analyzed by using IMA\wcsFlag=yes (default in OSA 7.0).
+In this case, o\src\get\fluxes creates a virtual 11x11 pixel sub-window inside the whole area centred at the source position.
+After that, OSA works on this new sub-window and ignores the previous sub-windows mosaic.
+This is an internal software trick, these virtual sub-windows do not exist as standard sub-windows (o\ima\build, for example, will not create these virtual sub-windows as 11x11 pixel images).
+Note that with IMA\wcsFlag=no, these adjacent sub-windows will not be analyzed correctly as the software treats each box individually. - 4.
 If another star is within a few pixels of the source of interest, it can introduce systematic errors in the derived fluxes and magnitudes.
 The strength of this effect can be different for different pointings, since the relative position in the sub-windows will change slightly for different rotation angles.

-5. Some of the bright sources slightly saturating one or a few pixels might not be detected as saturated sources.
+- 5. Some of the bright sources slightly saturating one or a few pixels might not be detected as saturated sources.
 As a consequence, their derived magnitudes are not correctly computed.
-The observer should check in Table 7 whether the source might be saturating the CCD for a given integration time, and re-analyze the data rejecting the shots with the longest integration times.

-6. Due to thermoelastic deformations, the alignment of the OMC optical axis with the spacecraft attitude reference (after correcting for the known OMC misalignment) may diverge by up to 30" (~2 pixels).
+The observer should check in Table 7 whether the source might be saturating the CCD for a given integration time, and re-analyze the data rejecting the shots with the longest integration times. - 6.
+Due to thermo-elastic deformations, the alignment of the OMC optical axis with the spacecraft attitude reference (after correcting for the known OMC misalignment) may diverge by up to 30" (~2 pixels).
 This is corrected for in the analysis (OSA 5 upwards) using the photometric reference stars, giving an accuracy of ≤2" in most cases.